runekn/x4-rkn_fix_makerrace/README.md

 ## Updates

+* 2.1: Remove Reemergence patch, since latest update has all makerrace.
+Add fix for Crane E (Gas) and Pheonix E to VRO patch.
 * 2.0: Change mod to general shipmod makerrace fix.
 Support more ship mods.
 * 1.0: Initial release, supporting only VRO.